Drowning Accidents

 Because of the beautiful temperatures year-round in Florida, many people have swimming pools in their yards.
 Pools also are located at motels, hotels and in parks.
 While pools allow people to cool off and to relax, they also pose dangers to people of all ages.

 If you have been injured in a pool accident, or your loved one has been injured or killed, you may have legal rights.
-The experienced legal team at The Eberst Law Firm, P.A. may help you to maximize your recovery of damages if your accident involved the negligence of the pool’s owner.
+An experienced Stuart personal injury lawyer may help you to maximize your recovery of damages if your accident involved the negligence of the pool’s owner.

 Common causes of pool incidents leading to injuries or deaths